Alaska Wildlife: America’s Greatest Wildlife Destination

 Alaska’s brown bears — which are the same species as the grizzly bear, just larger due to access to rich coastal food sources — are found throughout most of the state and can be seen in concentrated numbers at specific salmon-rich locations that have become world-famous among wildlife photographers and bear enthusiasts.

 Brooks Falls in Katmai National Park is the most famous bear-viewing location in the world.
-Located on the Alaska Peninsula about 300 miles southwest of Anchorage (accessible only by small aircraft), Brooks Falls is where the Brooks River drops over a short but dramatic waterfall during the salmon run, and brown bears position themselves at the lip of the falls and at the base to intercept sockeye salmon leaping upstream.
+Located on the Alaska Peninsula about 290 air miles southwest of Anchorage (accessible only by small aircraft), Brooks Falls is where the Brooks River drops over a short but dramatic waterfall during the salmon run, and brown bears position themselves at the lip of the falls and at the base to intercept sockeye salmon leaping upstream.
 During peak season in July, dozens of bears may be visible simultaneously from the viewing platforms above the falls, and the National Park Service’s Brooks Falls webcam — which has been running continuously for years — is one of the most-watched wildlife feeds on the internet for good reason.

 For less remote bear viewing, Kenai Fjords National Park‘s Exit Glacier area sees bears regularly in spring as they emerge from hibernation, and the bear activity along salmon streams on Kodiak Island — home to the Kodiak brown bear, the largest subspecies of brown bear in the world — is extraordinary for permitted visitors.